wp-plugins/authorizenet-woocommerce-addon/readme.txt

 3. Prerequisite visualized on screenshots.
 4. Adds Transaction ID, Authorization Code, Response Reason to Order Note.
 5. Can be customized easily.
-6. Bundled with Official Authorize.Net® AIM Libraries.
+6. Bundles with Official Authorize.Net® AIM Libraries.